CarbonCollins/openweathermap-nodejs/README.md

   apiKey: '{yourAPPIDFromopenweathermap.org}'
 });
 ```

-If you have imported all of the apis into a single object then you will have full access to all methods as if you had imported only a single one.
+The available APIs are listed in the [API Docs Page](./docs/api.md#module_OpenWeatherMap/api) as all of the static members of the module.
+If however you have imported all of the apis into a single object then you will have full access to all methods as if you had imported only a single one.

 ## api documentation